phantasma-io/phantasmaphoenix-gitbook/developers/compiler/README.md

 ## Want to jump right in?

-Feeling like an eager beaver?
 Jump in to the quick start docs and get making your first smart contract:

 {% content-ref url="quick-start.md" %}
 [quick-start.md](quick-start.md)